 Dispensing and monitoring devices must have the ability to send text or e-mail messages to the recipient's caregiver should the medication not be taken or there is a problem with the equipment.

 Dispensing and monitoring systems may include a web-based component for dosage programming, monitoring, and/or communication.

-Providers of assistive devices and certain medical equipment and supplies must:
+Assistive devices and certain medical equipment and supplies providers must:

-- be a licensed home health agency; - comply with DHH rules and regulations; - be enrolled in Medicaid to provide these services; and - be listed as a provider of choice on the FOC form.
+- Be a licensed home health agency or a DME provider; • - Comply with LDH rules and regulations; • - Be enrolled in Medicaid to provide these services; and - Be listed as a provider of choice on the FOC form.

-PERS and certain durable medical equipment providers must:
+PERS providers must:

-- comply with OAAS' standards for participation; - be enrolled as the applicable Medicaid provider type; and - be listed as a provider of choice on the FOC form.
+- Comply with OAAS' standards for participation; - Be enrolled as the applicable Medicaid provider type; and • - Be listed as a provider of choice on the FOC form.